How do I set typical firing counts on a rail?¶

 The story¶

-You set amount_typical_range last week and the per-swipe numbers look right — $5 to $500, clustered low, exactly like a coffee-shop card book.
-But the demo went sideways again: the L1 Daily Statement top-line shows $2.5M in card sales per day.
+You set amount_typical_range last week and the per-swipe numbers look right — $5 to $500, clustered low, exactly the shape of a coffee-shop card book.
+Then the demo went sideways again: the L1 Daily Statement top-line shows $2.5M in card sales per day.
 The auditor — who knows this is a 200-customer community bank — raises an eyebrow.
 "You process two and a half million dollars a day in card volume?"

 You don't.
-The per-firing amount is realistic, but the generator fired 50,000 card sales a day — the per-kind firing-count heuristic scaled up on customer count and produced an institution-wide volume an order of magnitude too large.
-Per-firing realism alone doesn't fix the top-line; count × amount = aggregate, and the count half was unbounded.
+The per-firing amount is realistic, but the generator fired 50,000 card sales a day — the per-kind firing-count heuristic scaled UP on customer count and produced an institution-wide volume an order of magnitude too large.
+Per-firing realism alone never fixes the top-line: count × amount = aggregate, and the count half was UNBOUNDED.

 many times the rail typically fires per period, and the generator

-samples within that band instead of the heuristic.
+samples within that band instead of falling back to the heuristic.

 The question¶